krishchvn/Nest-Solutions-Assessment/submission/apiSchema/Types.md

     		emoji: String
     		visibility: Visibility!
     	): Recognition!
-    }  // This is type to send a recognition from an employer
+    	// This is type to send a recognition from an employer

+    	deleteRecognition(id: $id) {
+    		success: Boolean
+    		message: String
+    	}
+    	// This is mutation while deleting a recognition record }

     type NotificationPayload {
     	recipientName: String!